 The teacher directs the class to draw a number of diagrams of squares inscribed in circles and circles inscribed in squares.
 The students then calculate the percentage of the each shape covered by the inscribed shape.
 After identifying a general result, the teacher co-constructs a proof with the class.

-As an inquiry, this statement is treated more openly and can lead in different directions.
-The initial questions or comments can focus on the measure of "fits better", which can be interpreted differently - as a percentage or fraction, for example.
-Students might choose to consider the part of the shape 'covered' or the part 'uncovered' in their calculations.
-After the regulatory cards, some classes have decided to construct the inscribed shape accurately with a ruler and a pair of compasses.
-For others, the inquiry has continued with an inductive phase (as in the regular investigation) based on sketches of one or more diagrams, with many students commenting on the similarity of the diagrams.
-In a few cases, the inquiry has moved immediately to a deductive proof.
+As a more open inquiry, this prompt could lead in different directions.
+Students' initial questions or observations usually focus on the meaning of 'fits better' and how a 'fit' can be measured.
+Students have suggested using percentages or fractions to find the proportion of the shape 'covered' by the inscribed shape or the region of the shape left 'uncovered'.
+Through considering the regulatory cards, the class might decide to construct the inscribed shape accurately with a ruler and a pair of compasses.
+For others, the inquiry has continued with an inductive phase based on sketches of one or more diagrams.
+The inquiry has moved quickly to a deductive proof when students understand the mathematical similarity of the diagrams, especially if they are accustomed to expressing areas in general terms.

-- Calculating areas of polygons (including hexagons, etc.)
+Calculating areas of polygons (including hexagons, etc.)

-- Areas of circles
+Areas of circles

-- Percentages and fractions
+Percentages and fractions